pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/configuration-file-path/index.md

 weight: 600
 ---

-Karabiner-Elements stores the user configuration as a json file located at **~/.config/karabiner/karabiner.json**
+Karabiner-Elements stores the user configuration in a JSON file located at **~/.config/karabiner/karabiner.json**.

-However, there may be cases where you want to place the configuration file elsewhere, such as to automatically sync across multiple machines or to manage it under version control.
+However, you may want to place the configuration file elsewhere, for example, to sync it automatically across multiple machines or to manage it under version control.

-In such cases, You can move the `karabiner.json` configuration file to a different directory by using a symbolic link.
+In such cases, you can move the `karabiner.json` configuration file to a different directory by using a symbolic link.

-{{% alert title="Warning" color="warning" %}}
+{{% alert title="Important" color="primary" %}}

 Ensure you create a symbolic link to the **~/.config/karabiner** directory, not directly to the `karabiner.json` file.